jenkinsci/cloudevents-plugin/README.md

        ![Add More Endpoints](public/add_more.png)

 2. **Jenkins as a Sink.**
-    1. To use Jenkins as a Sink, simply enter the Jenkins Sink URL as the Sink to send CloudEvents from other systems.
+    1. To use Jenkins as a Sink, enter the Jenkins Sink URL as the Sink to send CloudEvents from other systems.
     2. TODO: Jenkins Sink URL.